shiming-chen/ViFR/README.md

 ## Running Environment
-The implementation of **ViFR** mainly based on [PyTorch](https://pytorch.org/).
-All of our experiments run and test in Python 3.8.8.
-Moreover, we use [Weights & Biases](https://wandb.ai/site) (W&B) to keep track and organize the results of experiments.
-Before running our codes, you should follow the [online documentation](https://docs.wandb.ai/quickstart) of W&B to quickstart.
-You can sign up an online account to track experiments or create a [local server](https://hub.docker.com/r/wandb/local) using docker (recommend).
+The implementation of **ViFR** is mainly based on Python 3.8.8 and [PyTorch](https://pytorch.org/) 1.8.0.
 To install all required dependencies:
 ```
 $ pip install -r requirements.txt
 ```
+Additionally, we use [Weights & Biases](https://wandb.ai/site) (W&B) to keep track and organize the results of experiments.
+You may need to follow the [online documentation](https://docs.wandb.ai/quickstart) of W&B to quickstart.
+To run these codes, [sign up](https://app.wandb.ai/login?signup=true) an online account to track experiments or create a [local wandb server](https://hub.docker.com/r/wandb/local) using docker (recommended).

 ## Download Dataset